canvas-medical/fhirstarter/README.md

 FHIRStarter supports create, read, search-type, and update endpoints across all FHIR resource types, and will automatically generate the `/metadata` capabilities statement endpoint.

+Handlers can be written as coroutines with `async/await` syntax, or as plain functions.
+FastAPI supports both, as does FHIRStarter.

 ### Configuration for specific FHIR sequences